mzgajner/blog/content/fun.md

+---
+title: Fun
+menu:
+  main:
+    weight: 40
+---

 Some of the things I do for fun.

 <hr>

 ## Danes je nov dan

 _Today is a new day_ is a collective of activists focused on increasing political participation, transparency and public oversight - often with the help of digital technology.
-I've been hanging around since ~2016, occasionally volunteering to develop bits and pieces of various projects (from [parliament-tracking tools](https://parlameter.si/) to [battery chicken simulations](https://danesjenovdan.si/kura/)).
+I've been hanging around since ~2016, occasionally volunteering to develop bits and pieces of various projects (from [parliament tracking tools](https://parlameter.si/) to [battery chicken simulations](https://danesjenovdan.si/kura/)).

 There's a lot to cover, so check out [the website](https://danesjenovdan.si/).